 Locally the Choir has sung at Belvoir Castle, the National Ice Centre, the Royal Concert Hall, the Albert Hall in Nottingham and even Papplewick Pumping Station.
 In a typical year the Choir makes as many as 15 appearances, raising many thousands of pounds for charities and good causes in the process.

 The Choir has visited France, Belguim and Italy and has hosted choirs from the Netherlands and Moscow, as well as exchanging visits with choirs from Germany and South Africa.
 Closer to home the choir has exchanged visits with choirs from South Wales, Tyneside and Shropshire and has toured in Yorkshire, Durham, Merseyside, Norfolk and serveral counties in the South-west of England.
+This April we had a weekend based in Huntingdon where we sang with that town’s MVC and on the previous day, in Ely Cathedral.

 In 1993 the Choir took part in the second World Choir event in Cardiff with Shirley Bassey and some members took part in a subsequent event in Atlanta, USA.